 Weather: Warm, pleasant temperatures (highs from 70-85°F / 20-30°C), ideal for outdoor activities.

-Highlights: This is peak tourist season with long days for hiking, boating, and exploring the salt mines.
-If you are an adventure bug who loves to make the most of the day by being outdoors, and if you believe that a place can best be explored by experiencing all that it has to offer, this is the best season for you.
+Highlights: This is peak tourist season as the weather is reliably warm and the days are long, allowing energetic visitors time to hike, boat, and explore the salt mines in one visit.
+If you love outdoor adventure and experiencing all a destination offers, this is the best season for you.
 The village is at its liveliest with events, open-air cafés, festivals, etc.

 Fall (October to November):